darkdhamon/CodexChessGame/README.md

 # CodexChessGame

 A simple chess game for two players in hotseat mode.
 The project is written in Python using an MVC structure.
-By default the board is displayed in your web browser.
+The game now runs as a small web application so that you can play entirely from your browser.

 ## Running the game

-Use the launcher script for your operating system:
+Use the launcher script for your operating system to start the web server:

 - On Linux or macOS:
   ```sh